What is Pairwise Testing and How It is Effective Test Design Technique for Finding Defects:

 - ACTS – ‘Advanced Combinatorial Testing System’, provided by NIST, an agency of the US Government.

-During the Test planning phase of software testing, Pairwise testing technique should always be taken into consideration.
-Either we are doing it manually or using any tool to generate test cases, it becomes a necessary component of the test plan because it in turn affects Test estimation.
+During the Test planning phase of software testing, the Pairwise testing technique should always be taken into consideration.
+Either we are doing it manually or using any tool to generate test cases, it becomes a necessary component of the test plan because it, in turn, affects Test estimation.